n8henrie/hc-runner/README.md

 directories to `runner`.
 If the scripts you are running do *not* access sensitive directories such as `~/Desktop`, `~/Documents`, `~/Downloads`, don't bother with this.
-If you *do* use this approach, you'll have to remove a check named `runner-rs-setup-delete-me` from your [healthchecks.io] instance.
+If you *do* use this approach, you'll have to remove a check named `hc-runner-setup-delete-me` from your [healthchecks.io] instance.

 ### Alternatives